Cpamela19/ct-candidates-app/README.md

 - Make sure you configure the environment variables in the .env file for your database and once you have configured it type this command: php artisan migration

-- Once the migrations are done, run Laravel and Vue: npm run dev
+- Once the migrations are done, run the app whit this command: npm run dev

 - Open the app in the web browser: http://127.0.0.1:8080